Skip to content

 Can AI leveraging respiratory sounds reveal our health status?
 The answer is yes, but the real question is: how?

 While acoustic AI is advancing rapidly in areas like speech recognition and virtual assistants, progress in health-related acoustic AI has been slower.
 A major obstacle is the scarcity of health-related audio data and pathological labels.
 Our system, OPERA, addresses this challenge by curating large-scale unlabelled respiratory audio datasets to pretrain audio encoders that can be adapted for various health tasks with limited labeled data.
 More importantly, OPERA is an open system, promoting accessibility and transparency in the safety-critical healthcare domain.
-With both the data and the model open-sourced, and all evaluation tasks designed to be fair and reproducible, OPERA serves as a foundational resource for researchers and developers.

 System overview of OPERA